bparanj/crystal/electronics/book/ideal-component.md

 From the TRIZ perspective, an ideal slide switch would adhere to the principle of *Ideality*, where it performs its function with maximum efficiency and minimal drawbacks, resource use, or complexity.

 For a slide switch, the key considerations are:

-- **Primary function**: Change the state of a circuit by sliding a lever to open or close the electrical connection.
+- Primary function: Change the state of a circuit by sliding a lever to open or close the electrical connection.
-- **Harmful effects**: Real slide switches suffer from mechanical wear, poor contact (debris or oxidation), size limitations, and require manual force to operate.
+- Harmful effects: Real slide switches suffer from mechanical wear, poor contact (debris or oxidation), size limitations, and require manual force to operate.

 An ideal slide switch in TRIZ terms would:

 - Change the state of a circuit instantly and with no physical movement required, eliminating the need for mechanical action.
 - Have no mechanical components, avoiding wear, tear, or degradation over time.
 - Ensure perfect and consistent electrical contact with zero chance of poor connection, debris interference, or oxidation.